LaughBuddha/LaughBuddha.github.io/index.md

 * Experience in working on **Amazon EC2** and **EMR** instances

 ### Research
-Pursuing master's thesis in **Computer Vision/Perception in Robotics**
+Pursuing master's thesis in **Computer Vision/Perception in Robotics**<br/>

-**Topic** - Navigation of agents in 3D indoor environments to acheive tasks such as point goal and object goal navigation.
+**Topic** - Navigation of agents in 3D indoor environments to acheive tasks such as point goal and object goal navigation.<br/>
 **Advised by** - [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/)

 Started in Jan 2021 and in the very initial stages of the research work.
 To get an idea of the problem statement please refer the following related works - [Active Neural SLAM](https://www.cs.cmu.edu/~dchaplot/projects/neural-slam.html) and [Semantic Exploration](https://www.cs.cmu.edu/~dchaplot/projects/semantic-exploration.html) by Chaplot et al. and [AI Habitat](https://aihabitat.org/).